 When you think of Casco Bay Lines, your mind probably drifts off to warm, sunny days in July—toting your kids and their sand toys off to one of the islands for a day in the sun.

-Our friend Shannon over at FitMaine recently braved the elements for a winter trip to Peaks Island—exploring Battery Steele, walking along Seashore Avenue, and scrambling along the rocks at Torrington Point are just as much fun during the winter.
+Our friend Shannon over at FitMaine braved the elements for an off-season trip to Peaks Island—exploring Battery Steele, walking along Seashore Avenue, and scrambling along the rocks at Torrington Point are just as much fun during colder weather.

 Shannon’s trip inspired us.
-We know that the winter months are just as great for cruising Casco Bay, but maybe everyone would like a friendly reminder!
+We know that the brisk months are just as great for cruising Casco Bay, but maybe everyone would like a friendly reminder!

 Of course, you can head out to any of the islands on our regular trips year round, but did you know that some of your summer cruise favorites happen year round too?